 - If you give your consent for us to contact a third party to assist in resolving your enquiry.

 - Where there is a legal obligation to disclose information (e.g. a court order).

 - Where we believe that you, or a third party, is in serious personal danger.

 We aim to provide an impartial, non-judgemental service to all our clients.
 Don’t be worried or embarrassed about approaching us with a problem — we are not here to judge you, or to make decisions for you, but to help you decide what your options are in any given situation.

 Although funded by the University of Glasgow, the SRC is a separate organisation.
 This means that our advice workers are able to give you independent advice and details of your enquiry are not shared with any University staff unless you ask us to.

 With your permission, we will keep a record of your visit and any discussions we have with you.
 We process your personal data in accordance with the law as outlined in our Privacy Notice.

 It is our policy to offer representation for academic appeals, conduct cases, complaints, fitness to practise and certain limited housing tribunal cases.
 We may withdraw from representing you if your case is considered to be frivolous or vexatious, or if you don’t comply with the terms of The Advice Centre Representation Agreement.

 Conflict of Interest

-In these cases, the party who has approached the Advice Centre first will be represented.
+For most cases where a conflict is identified, the party who has approached the Advice Centre first will be represented.
 The other party will be offered assistance to obtain an alternative source of representation – e.g. a member of staff in another support service, or an external advice agency.